angular/angular/aio/content/guide/signal-inputs.md

 ## Deriving values

-Similar to normal signals, you can derive values from inputs using `computed`.
+As with signals, you can derive values from inputs using `computed`.
-Computed signals memoize values.
-See more details in the [dedicated section for computed](/guide/signals#computed-signals).

 ```typescript
 import {Component, input, computed} from '@angular/core';